PajoHack/battleship/README.md

 - With this shot both the player and computer sink a battleship!
 - The 'O' on the board tells the user that one of their ships has been sunk.
-- The '@' on the board tells the user that they have sunk one of the computers ships.
+- The '@' on the board tells the user that they have sunk one of the computer ships.

 ![Direct Hit](documentation/hit.png)
 ![Sunken ships](documentation/sunken-ships.png)

-- If the user fires at a location containing an 'X' or one of their own ships, they are promted to choose again.
+- If the user fires at a location containing an 'X' or one of their own ships, they are prompted to choose again.

 ![Already selected](documentation/already-selected.png)

-- Here, the computer sunk all the users ships so the game is lost.
+- Here, the computer sank all the users ships so the game is lost.

 ![Game over](documentation/game-over.png)